Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 7. Thyme Oil (Thymus vulgaris)

 Thyme oil’s primary active compound, thymol, has documented antiseptic and expectorant properties.
-It helps break up thick mucus and supports the body’s natural defenses against respiratory infections.
+Germany’s Commission E has approved thyme for treating bronchitis, coughs, and upper respiratory congestion.
+It helps break up thick mucus and supports the body’s natural defenses.

 Best for: Thick, stubborn mucus; chest and sinus congestion combined.